lulzypher/CyberWar-Stories/README.md

 https://gs-post-images.grdp.co/2020/11/rational-number-img1605011131191-26.JPG-rs-high-webp.JPG

+“Algorithms like SHA-2 and ECDSA (elliptic curve cryptography) are sort of esoteric things deep in the plumbing but if they were to fail, the whole system would collapse.
+The system’s ability to say who owns Bitcoin or who owns XRP or whether or not a particular transaction is authorized would be compromised…

 Quantum Theory of Atoms
 For a particle in a cubic or rectangular box, Cartesian coordinates are more appropriate and there are three quantum numbers (n1,n2,n3) needed to label a quantum state similarly in spherical coordinates, there are also three quantum numbers needed